-To group the 6,304 cell-hours of 35 ERA5 variables each into similar groups k-means clustering (MacQueen, 1967; Hartigan and Wong, 1979) is employed.
-Given the desired number of clusters k, the k clusters are chosen so that the sum of squared Euclidean distances of each cell-hour to the nearest cluster mean is minimized.
-This minimization problem is solved iteratively using the algorithm of MacQueen (1967) with 150 different sets of starting values in order to avoid getting stuck in local minima. k is set to five clusters because the sum of squared distances clearly decreases for every additional cluster until k = 5 but levels out for more than five clusters.
-Analyzing dendrograms from hierarchical clustering further support this decision.
+To group the 6,304 observations of 35 atmospheric variables from ERA5 into rather homogeneous groups or clusters, k-means clustering (MacQueen, 1967; Hartigan and Wong, 1979) is employed.
+Given the desired number of clusters k, the k clusters are chosen that the sum of squared Euclidean distances of each observation to the nearest cluster mean is minimized.
+This minimization problem is solved iteratively using the algorithm of MacQueen (1967) with 150 different sets of starting values in order to avoid getting stuck in local minima.
+Finally, the number of clusters is chosen by increasing k = 1, 2, ... as long as the sum of squared distances clearly decreases when k increases, yielding k = 5 clusters.

 Principal component analysis (PCA, Mardia et al. 1995) is a statistical method for dimension reduction that tries to find maximal variability within projections of the data.
 Each principal component (PC) is a linear combination of projected input data and is oriented perpendicular to the previous principal components.
 The principal components are ranked by the variance they explain so that the most variance within the data is captured by the first few principal components.
-Independent of the cluster analysis, the PCA is applied to the 6,304 cell-hours of 35 ERA5 variables.
+Subsequently, the PCA is applied to the 35 ERA5 variables, each scaled to zero mean and unit variance on the scenarios without lightning.
 The resulting first two principal components are used for visualizing the 35-dimensional data in a two-dimensional so-called biplot to facilitate interpretation.
-PC 1 and PC 2 are sufficient for a reasonable interpretation because they together explain about 50 % of the variance within the data, whereas the additional explained variance of PC 3 is already down to 7.6 %.
-The R code replicating the clustering and principal component analysis of the presented sample is provided as an online supplement along with this paper.
+The R code replicating the clustering and principal component analysis of the selected subset is provided as an online supplement along with this paper.